 - find efficiencies and ways to decrease overlap between organizations without an infusion of resources

 - Schedule a call with your executive director and ask for a standing meeting that meets their schedule.
-Ask them if they want to talk daily, every couple days, or weekly, and create a standing check in.
-Then make yourself available if they need to talk in between meetings or if an impromptu meeting is needed given the ever changing developments of this COVID-19 crisis.
+Ask them if they want to talk daily, every couple of days, or weekly, and create a standing check-in.
+Then make yourself available if they need to talk in between meetings or if an impromptu meeting is needed given the ever-changing developments of this COVID-19 crisis.
 You should emphasize that you do not want to add to the workload but instead are looking for ways that the board can be the best partner possible.

 - Work with the executive director to develop an agenda for the next board meeting and be sure to include time to share what is keeping them up at night, what their biggest accomplishments have been, and specific tasks the board could do to help them right now and in the next few weeks.

 - Ask your executive director what you and your board could be doing to help with fundraising.
-So many boards are reluctant to fundraise for the organization, but it is a key board responsibility and as you’ve heard from us more than once, now is the time for board members to engage in fundraising like never before (with the direction of the executive director and/or development staff, if you have staff).
+So many boards are reluctant to fundraise for the organization, but it is a key responsibility of the board and as you’ve heard from us more than once, now is the time for board members to engage in fundraising like never before (with the direction of the executive director and/or development staff if you have staff).